umccr/htsget-rs/htsget-config/README.md

 #### Configuring htsget-rs with environment variables

-All the htsget-rs config options can be set by environment variables.
+All the htsget-rs config options can be set by environment variables, which is convenient for runtimes such as AWS Lambda.
 The ticket server, data server and service info options are flattened and can be set directly using environment variable.
 It is not recommended to set the resolvers using environment variables, however it can be done by setting a single environment variable which contains a list of structures, where a key name and value pair is used to set the nested options.